DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ## Apply filter by template

-Similar to the filters by set, apply filters by sheet templates and see the views assigned to each template.
+As with the filters by set, apply filters by sheet templates and see the views assigned to each template.

 ![SheetGen apply filters](../../assets\images\SheetGen\SG-Vl-Template.png)